 My first guitar amp was a Hagström 25w solid state affair.
 I still have it, actually 🙂 I used it with a no-name overdrive pedal I bought around the same time, and later (circa 1983) I bought an Ibanez Tube Screamer.
 A year or two later, I sold the TS-9 and bought an Ibanez UE-300 multi-fx unit and a Yamaha G50-II 1×12″ combo (picture to the right).
 That setup lasted a couple of years, and gave me some really good tones.
 I traded the Yamaha (and possibly the UE-300 as well) for a Music Man HD130 (or 410HD – don’t remember which) 4×10″ combo, which I used with a Yamaha REX50 digital effects unit.
 Digital distortion… oh well.
 At some point, I also used a Roland JC120, possibly with a Roland GP-8 (although I can’t remember if that one was mine or something I borrowed).

 Around 1988-early 1989, the ADA MP-1 hit Sweden, and I jumped at it.
 My first rack rig had the MP-1 preamp, a Digitech DSP128 multi-effect and a LEM 2x70w power amp going into two Session 1×12″ cabinets.
 The cabs were soon replaced by two Marshall Silver Jubilee 2556A cabinets (2×12″), while the rack grew.
 I ditched the ADA and LEM power amp in favour of a Kitty Hawk Quattro preamp and tube power amp setup, using the Kitty Hawk midi patch bay as the basis for switching stuff in/out.
-Along the way, the Marshall cabs were replaced by two Peavey 2×12″ cabs which at the end were replaced by two ported 1×12″ cabs with Electro-Voice EVM12 speakers.
+Along the way, the Marshall cabs were replaced (another stupid move by me – those are really hard to find these days) with two Peavey 2×12″ cabs, which at the end were replaced by two ported 1×12″ cabs with Electro-Voice EVM12 speakers.

 Around 1996, I got tired of editing patches and also wanted to move away from the LA studio cat playing style a bit.
 I sold the majority of the rack gear and bought a 1978 Fender Twin Reverb, which I mainly played using an old Ibanez TS-9, going for some rawer tones.
-That amp was later replaced for a 2×10″ Mesa/Boogie Blue Angel combo, which in turn was replaced by the 1970 Fender Twin Reverb you can see on the amps page, again bringing us up to date.
+That amp was later replaced by a 2×10″ Mesa/Boogie Blue Angel combo, which in turn was replaced by the 1970 Fender Twin Reverb you can see on the amps page, again bringing us up to date.